Worthing Pier temporary closure (October 2024)

 A. Our engineers carry out regular checks on the pier.
 On 4th October 2024 they identified that one of the iron piles that support the pier was damaged.

-Q. Why has the pier had to close?
+Q. Why did the pier have to close?

-The advice that we have received does not suggest that any part of the pier structure is likely to fail in the near future.
-However, the absence of the damaged pile means that the weight of the pier is putting extra strain on the remaining piles, which increases the risk that one or more of those piles could be damaged.
-We are not willing to risk anyone's safety so the pier will remain closed until we are confident it can be used safely.
+A. The advice that we received did not suggest that any part of the pier structure was likely to fail in the near future.
+However, the absence of the damaged pile meant that the weight of the pier was putting extra strain on the remaining piles, which increased the risk that one or more of those piles could be further damaged.
+We are not willing to risk anyone's safety so the pier was closed until we could be confident it could be used safely.

 Q. What do you need to do to fix the issue?